 Services that our plan pays for What you must pay

 Medicare Part B prescription drugs (continued) \$0

+Enzyme Replacement Therapies

+Hyaluronic acids

-Anti-Asthmatic
+Anti-Asthmatic drugs

-Monoclonal antibodies

 Endocrine and metabolic agents

 Androgens

 Bacterial collagenase enzyme

-Duchene Muscular Dystrophy
+Duchene Muscular Dystrophy agents

 Imidazole-related antifungals

 Corticotropin

-Hereditary Angioedema (HAE)
+Hereditary Angioedema (HAE) drugs

-Systemic lupus erythematosus agents
+Systemic lupus erythematosus (SLE) agents

 Passive immunizing and treatment agents monoclonal antibodies

-Amyloidosis associated polyneuropathy
+Amyloidosis-associated polyneuropathy drugs

 ALS agents

-Acromegaly
+Acromegaly drugs

-Cryopyrin-associated periodic syndromes
+Cryopyrin-associated periodic syndrome drugs

-Migraine therapy
+Migraine therapy drugs

-Depression/PDD
+Depression/PDD drugs

-Spinal Muscular Atrophy (SMA)
+Spinal Muscular Atrophy (SMA) drugs

-Organ drugs NOC
+Organ drugs

-Pulmonary arterial hypertension (PAH)
+Pulmonary arterial hypertension (PAH) drugs

 Erythropoiesis stimulating agents (ESA)

-Hematology and Botulinum toxin
+Botulinum toxins

 Prior authorization is required

-ices that our plan pays for What you must pay Nursing facility care \$0 The plan will pay for the following services: A semi private room, or a private room if it is medically needed If you get nursing facility care, you may have to pa part of the cost of your services.
-This is known a Meals, including special diets "cost-share," and the Nursing services amount is determined by Rhode Island Medicaid.
+vices that our plan pays for What you must pay Nursing facility care \$0 The plan will pay for the following services:A semi private room, or a private room if it is medically needed If you get nursing facility car you may have to pay part of the cost of your services.
+Th is known as "cost-share," an Meals, including special diets the amount is determined by Nursing services Rhode Island Medicaid.
 Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood clotting factors Blood, including storage and administration The plan will pay for whole blood, packed red, and all other parts of blood, including storage and administration, beginning with the first pint.
 Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Physician/provider services The plan will also pay for other services not listed here.
 You will usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
 You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provider nursing facility care) A nursing facility where your spouse lives at the time you leave the hospital.
 Prior authorization is required.

 Serv vices that our plan pays for What you must pay Nutritional/dietary benefit \$0 The plan will pay for medical nutrition therapy and counseling delivered by a licensed dietician to help you manage a chronic condition or medical problem such as diabetes, high blood pressure, obesity, or cancer.
-The plan will also pay for medical nutrition therapy and counseling if you are taking a medication that can affect your body's ability to absorb nutrients or your metabolism. ' Obesity screening and therapy to keep weight down The plan will pay for counseling to help you lose weight.
+The plan will also pay for medical nutrition therapy and counseling if you are taking a medication that can affect your body's ability to absorb nutrients or your metabolism. ĕ Obesity screening and therapy to keep weight down \$0 The plan will pay for counseling to help you lose weight.
 You must get the counseling in a primary care setting.
 That way, it can be managed with your full prevention plan.
-Talk to your primary care provider to find out more. \$0 This service is limited to twenty-two (22) visits every twelve (12) months.
-Opioid treatment program(OTP) services The plan will pay for the following services to treat opioid use disorder(OUD): \$0 Intake activities Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing)
+Talk to your primary care provider to find out more.
+This service is limited to twenty-two (22) visits every twelve (12) months.
+Opioid treatment program (OTP) services \$0 The plan will pay for the following services to treat opioid use disorder (OUD): Intake activities Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing)